 Money demand reflects the amount of financial assets that households choose to hold in money, not bonds or stocks.
 Why is money being asked for?
 Economists share three motives for asking for money:

 - Transaction motives.
 Economic actors need money to finance transactions.
 The larger the transactions involved, the greater the demand for money.
 In general, it depends on the average transaction size and the overall GDP.
-GDP represents the monetary value for goods and services transacted in the economy.
+GDP represents the monetary value of goods and services transacted in the economy.

 - Precautionary motives.
 Economic actors save money for use in unforeseen circumstances.
 It may be to take advantage of opportunities or prevent unexpected or immediate expenses.